Dante Marioni

-Dante Marioni (born March 3, 1964, in Mill Valley, California) is an American glass artist.
+Dante Marioni (born March 3, 1964, in Mill Valley, California) is an American glass artist known for his mastery of Venetian glassblowing techniques and for his large-scale vessels based on classical forms.
+His work is characterized by bold color, refined geometry, and elongated proportions, and is held in museum collections internationally.

-Biography
+Early life and education

-Dante Marioni grew up among many artistic influences.
-His father, Paul Marioni, was involved in the American studio glass movement and, as a result, Dante was constantly exposed to the glassblowing artists of the San Francisco Bay Area.
-His uncles are artists, Tom Marioni and Joseph Marioni.
+Dante Marioni is the son of glass artist Paul Marioni and was introduced to glassworking at a young age.
+He grew up in an artistic environment, with close exposure to the American studio glass movement and to glassblowers in the San Francisco Bay Area.
+His uncles are artists Tom Marioni and Joseph Marioni.